Jwidjy/Inventory-Management-System/README.md

 # Inventory-Management-System
 This Python program uses OOP to create a list of shoe objects from an external .txt file (`inventory.txt`).
-The user is able to add new shoes, view list of al shoes, search product by code, display product with highest/lowest quantity, and display total value per product.
+The user is able to add new shoes, view list of all shoes, search product by code, display product with highest/lowest quantity, and display total value per product.

 ## Install
 - `pip install tabulate` to display tabled information